What is VERIFY?

 What this enables

-A reverse lookup of any content in VERIFY will produce provenance metadata and a named publisher.
+A reverse lookup of any content in VERIFY will produce provenance metadata, its license, and a named publisher.
 This allows for many solutions, some of which are explored below.

 Tracking the Origin of Digital Content

-When content is added to VERIFY it is cryptographically signed by the publisher key pair.
+When content is added to VERIFY it is cryptographically signed by the publisher's key pair.
 The signature binds each piece of content with real world organization or person.

 This signature attests to the ownership of the asset itself as well as the additional metadata associated with the content.
 While this doesn't verify the truth of metadata or the ownership from the publisher of the content, registry of both allows for public dispute and interrogation of content metadata.
 Over time bad actors are identified, and ownership rectified.